England

 Windsor Castle is a historic landmark and a popular day trip from London.

-During my time in London, I stayed in an artist residency available to artists through public calls from the Ministry of Culture.
+During my time in Shoreditch, I stayed in an artist residency available to artists through public calls from the Ministry of Culture.
 It’s a great solution for anyone who wants to stay longer and reduce rental costs.

 This kind of arrangement is ideal for creators with clear goals; as alternatives, you can also consider Couchsurfing with trusted hosts or short-term rentals via Booking.

-Besides London, I also visited Windsor, which is easy to reach by train.
-The town is the complete opposite of London: a calmer place, riverside walks along the Thames and an authentic feel of the English countryside.
+I also visited Windsor, which is easy to reach by train.
+It is a much calmer place, with riverside walks along the Thames and an authentic feel of the English countryside.

 London, first-hand